sujaymohithe/RiskMethods/README.md

 - toastr is used for user notifications and messages.

 ### `SUPPORTED BROWSERS`
 Application is best viewed in latest chrome browser, please refer to `development` section in package.json for supported browsers.
-Application is made responsive to support other devices<u>Application is not supported in Internet explorer.</u>
+Application is made responsive to support other devices.<u>Application is not supported in Internet explorer.</u>